weknowinc/webcomponents_handson/README.md

 This will start Storybook and keep updating when you do changes.

-If you need to run a build or check compiled output you can run:
+If you need to run a build or check compiled output you can run ```yarn build```, but given the Docksal setup it is best to simply use:

 ```
-yarn build
+fin wk-sync
 ```

-But given the Docksal setup it is best to simply use:

-- ```fin wk-sync```: Compiles outline and update Drupal theme with it
+Which compiles outline and update Drupal theme with it.

 ## webComponent examples